-iTunes music- Songs, albums, audiobooks purchased from iTunes store can be asked to Siri to be played by Homepod users.
+iTunes music- Songs, albums, and audiobooks purchased from the iTunes store can be asked to Siri to be played by Homepod users.

-Cloud music library- Users can also ask Siri to play any songs uploaded to users cloud music library, including songs that are imported from other sources like CDs, that has Apple music or iTunes match subscription.
+Cloud music library- Users can also ask Siri to play any songs uploaded to users’ cloud music library, including songs that are imported from other sources like CDs, that have Apple Music or iTunes match subscription.

 Beats 1- Users can ask Siri to play Apple’s official radio station.

-Podcasts- Any podcast episode from iTunes podcast can be played directly by the users.
+Podcasts- Any podcast episode from the iTunes podcast can be played directly by the users.

-AirPlay- Users will also be able to play other audio from iPhone, iPad, iPod touch, Apple TV and Mac.
-AirPlay 2 that will be launched later this year which is only required to stream audio from these sources to multiple HomePods.
+AirPlay- Users will also be able to play other audio from iPhone, iPad, iPod touch, Apple TV, and Mac.
+AirPlay 2 which will be launched later this year is only required to stream audio from these sources to multiple HomePods.

 It’s not much surprise to find that all of these sources draw music from Apple’s ecosystem.
-It is obvious that Apple HomePod speaker will prioritize Apple approved music but this could be a hard news for those users who don’t dwell in Apple’s ecosystem to use HomePod regularly.
+It is obvious that the Apple HomePod speakers will prioritize Apple-approved music but this could be hard news for those users who don’t dwell in Apple’s ecosystem to use HomePod regularly.

 Siri’s commands will work with all music sources except for the content accessed via AirPlay.
 With this, it seems that Siri has limited integration with HomePod right now and Apple is likely to keep Siri controlling over music only on those that the company provides.
 AirPlay emerges to be the best way for users to stream music that is not controlled by Apple, such as Spotify or Pandora to a HomePod speaker.